David-L-R/intro_debugging/6-challenge/Readme.md

 Filtering characters using the dropdown and filter button make the choose button not to work! 🤯

 Desired behavior: after filtering, choose button should filter only one character.

+### Feature

+Pressing on tags will filter according to the tag.

+So pressing on tag "Male" will filter only males :)